 In sum, this report urges national government and stakeholders to adopt the following workable national definition when referring to anti-Muslim prejudice or hatred:

 ‘Anti-Muslim hatred is motivated by hostility or bias towards people perceived to be Muslim.
 Manifestations take the form of online and offline attacks upon an individual or their property, which the victim perceives to be driven by hostility or prejudice toward their Muslim identity.
 Anti-Muslim hatred can be physical, discriminatory, communicated visually or in writing (most frequently online), and typically takes the form of the targeting of an individual on the basis of (alleged or real) faith-based actions and religious doctrines of either Muslims or Islam, with the two being interchangeable or conjoined at points.’

-Professor Matthew Feldman is a Senior Fellow and Director at CARR.
+Professor Matthew Feldman is Director at CARR.
 His profile can be found here.

-Dr William Allchorn is a Senior Fellow and Associate Director at CARR.
+Dr William Allchorn is Associate Director at CARR.
 His profile can be found here.

 © Matthew Feldman and William Allchorn.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).